 International Literacy Day is celebrated every year on 8 September to celebrate the benefits and encourage the growth of literacy.
 In British prisons, it is currently estimated that 57% of prisoners read below the level expected of an 11-year-old, but we are here to help raise that standard.

-Our dedicated team of tutors and educators work, often in partnership with charitable organisations like the Shannon Trust, to develop and implement learning initiatives that will decrease this issue and in turn create pathways to employment and change for prison leavers upon release.
+Our dedicated team of tutors and educators work, often in partnership with charitable organisations like the Shannon Trust, to develop and implement learning initiatives that will decrease this issue.
+In turn, this will create pathways to employment and change for leavers of the criminal justice system upon release.

-Teaching English in prisons is a challenging and exciting aspect of our work, but our years of experience in the prison education sector means that we know how to tackle the task at hand.
+Teaching English, reading and writing in prisons is a challenging and exciting aspect of our work and efforts to rehabilitate offenders, but our years of experience in the prison education sector means that we know how to tackle the task at hand.

 What we do for English in prisons